xpsi-group/xpsi/docs/source/HPC_systems.rst

 HPC systems
 ================

-The information provided in this page is for users who intend to work on High-Performance Computing (HPC) systems.
+The information provided in this page is for users who intend to work on High-Performance Computing (HPC) systems, and want to use the Python 2.7 version of X-PSI.
 These installation instructions are system-specific.
 X-PSI has already been used on different systems, for some of which, we provide the instructions below.
 This information may also be translated to other systems by users looking for guidance.

 Snellius (SURF)